Richard B. Spencer: Nazi rhetoric

 Spencer has made frequent use of Nazi rhetoric and gestures in his public speeches.
 He called Donald Trump's 2016 presidential election "the victory of will", a phrase evoking the title of Leni Riefenstahl's Triumph of the Will (1935), a Nazi-era propaganda film.
 Spencer urged his supporters to "party like it's 1933," the year Hitler came to power in Germany.
 In the weeks following, Spencer quoted Nazi propaganda and denounced Jews.

 At a conference Spencer held celebrating Trump's election, he mentioned the "mainstream media" in those terms: "or perhaps we should refer to them in the original German: Lügenpresse", meaning 'lying press' or 'press of lies', a term frequently used by Joseph Goebbels in Nazi propaganda.
 Spencer ended his speech with: "Hail Trump, hail our people, hail victory!", and a number of his supporters gave the Nazi salute and chanted in a similar fashion to the Sieg Heil chant.
 Spencer also admires George Lincoln Rockwell, the founder of the American Nazi Party, for using "shock as a positive means to an end".

+During an interview with Nick Fuentes after the assassination of Charlie Kirk, Spencer claimed that the Republican Party "fumbled Charlie Kirk's death, which could have been a Reichstag fire of sorts."